AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 - Commerce Services Connector
 - Experience Platform Connector

-To connect your Adobe Commerce instance to the Adobe Experience platform, you must configure both connectors, starting with the Commerce Services connector then finishing with the Experience Platform connector.
+To connect your Adobe Commerce instance to the Adobe Experience Platform, you must configure both connectors, starting with the Commerce Services connector then finishing with the Experience Platform connector.

 ## Update the Commerce Services connector